tfabris/CrowCam/README.md

 Note: Do not run the preparation script on the Synology itself.
 Run it on your local PC.
-The script will launch a web browser for authenticating your credentials, and that step will not work on the Synology.
+The script will launch a web browser for authenticating your credentials, but launching a web browser does not work on the Synology.

-Follow the prompts on the screen, and make sure to follow all instructions and answer all promtps correctly.
-A file should now be created in the same directory as these scripts, named "crowcam-tokens" (no file extension).
+The preparation script will display some messages.
+Follow its prompts on the screen, and make sure to follow all instructions and answer all promtps correctly.
+If done correctly, a file should now be created in the same directory as these scripts, named "crowcam-tokens" (no file extension).

 Copy the following files to the Synology NAS into /volume1/homes/admin/